mattcordeiro/CSC212-Review-Project/README.md

   2. Load Gradebook
   3. Import Gradebook
   4. Quit Virtual Gradebook
  Within each choice, the user is then prompted with various options.

-When the user chooses to create a new Gradebook, they are then prompted
+ When the user chooses to create a new Gradebook, they are then prompted with different logical operations in regards to the gradebook such as Managing categories or assignments, and the option to output their grades.

+ In order for the Gradebooks to be read and displayed properly, they must be formatted like the example below in order to be read and written over.

 ## Evidence